Operation Rheinübung: Battle of the Denmark Strait

 Hood and Prince of Wales made contact with the German force early on the morning of 24 May, and the action started at 5:52 a.m., with the combatants about 25000 yd apart.
-Gunners onboard Hood initially mistook Prinz Eugen that was now in the lead for Bismarck and opened fire on her, Capt Leach commanding HMS Prince of wales realising V/Adm Holland's error engaged Bismarck from the outset.
+Gunners onboard Hood initially mistook Prinz Eugen that was now in the lead for Bismarck and opened fire on her; Captain Leach commanding HMS Prince of Wales realised Vice-Admiral Holland's error and engaged Bismarck from the outset.
 Both German ships were firing at Hood.
 Hood suffered an early hit from Prinz Eugen which started a rapidly spreading fire amidships.